daytonaio/content/guides/20240904_guide_setting_up_daytona_aws_provider.md

 ## Conclusion
 By following this guide, you have successfully set up and configured the Daytona AWS Provider to manage EC2 workspaces.
 This setup allows you to leverage AWS’s powerful infrastructure for your development and deployment tasks.

-As you explore this integration, be mindful of its `alpha` status and the potential for updates or changes in future releases.
 For the latest information, refer to the official Daytona [documentation](https://www.daytona.io/docs/).

 ## References